punkish/punkish/entries/H/HO/HON/Hong-Kong-Bay-Water-Quality-Data/index.md

 </div>
 -->

-<p class="u-cf">Yim Tin Tsai Fish Culture Zone red tide data measured in August 2018 by real-time water quality monitoring system of the Hong Kong Agriculture, Fisheries and Conservation Department (AFCD).
+<p class="u-cf">Yim Tin Tsai Fish Culture Zone water quality data measured in August 2018 by real-time water quality monitoring system of the Hong Kong Agriculture, Fisheries and Conservation Department (AFCD).
 Data provided by AFCD.</p>

 <!-- <p><b>Note:</b> The readings are recorded at 10 min intervals.
 While that may be fine for real life, it is too long a time period to do any meaningful visualization over short periods.
 So we divide the emissionPeriod by the timerAdjustment to get a fake but more visualizable emissionPeriod.
 A timerAdjustment of 1 will keep the emissionPeriod to 10 mins.
 A timerAdjustment of 2 will halve the emissionPeriod to 5 mins, and so on.
 A default timerAdjusment of 60 is being used in the example above which sets the emissionPeriod to 10 seconds.</p> -->